 So, a friend of ours was moving and asked for some help cleaning out her freezer of things they could not take with them.
 Never one to refuse a free lunch, I kindly obliged!
 Among the freezer items was this Newman’s Own® pizza.
 Now I would have never found this pizza because I just about never shop the freezer section of the supermarket, unless it’s to get juice or veges.
 A few weeks ago, Eric came in early for lunch and asked if I wanted to try it, so we popped it in the oven!

-On to the Spinach Pizza
+How to Make Chicken and Spinach Pizza

 We were both totally crazy about it!
 It was so crispy and had such a complex flavor profile.
 So, I decided to write down the ingredients and give it a try.
 Well, my friends, all I can is Unbelievably Good!!